nikhiltiru/tv-mobilecontrol/README.md

 Go through the app/src/main/java/com/example/android/nsdchatclient/NsdHelper.java and app/src/main/java/com/example/android/nsdchatclient/ChatConnection.java files for better understanding.

 Please note that error and exception handling is not exhaustive.
 So watch out for crashes and errors.
-Tested this on Nexus Player and Sony Bravia TV.
+Tested this on Nexus Player and Sony BRAVIA TV.

 ## NSD
 NSD stands for Network Service Discovery.
 Please see [this][NSD] link for more info: